 The benefit of ceramic wax protection is that it provides an impressive water-beading effect, therefore adding an extra layer of protection to your car that goes beyond conventional wax.

-All in all, this ceramic wax looks to be a great pick as a quick and easy solution to your car waxing needs from a brand also known for producing one of the best black car polishes on the market as well.
+All in all, this ceramic wax looks to be a great pick as a quick and easy solution to your car waxing needs.

 As mentioned, ceramic wax can offer a superior water beading action compared to traditional wax, and this Shine Armor Waterless Wash, Shine & Protect spray looks to be one the best at providing it.